 Dylan wasn’t able to stop by and help me lift the microwave out so I recruited Lisa to help.
-I got out the five gallon bucket and 2X4’s once again and stacked them beneath the microwave.
-I removed the four lag bolts holding the microwave up and we let it down onto the 2×4’s.
-As Lisa removed the 2X4’s and bucket and I lifted the microwave off the back bracket and set it down.
+I got out the five-gallon bucket and 2X4s once again and stacked them beneath the microwave.
+I removed the four lag bolts holding the microwave up and we let it down onto the 2x4s.
+As Lisa removed the 2X4s and bucket and I lifted the microwave off the back bracket and set it down.

 There was a small 1″ wood trim piece used for a spacer on the left side of the microwave.
 I figured moving that trim to the right would give me the clearance I needed to access the door handle on the right of the door.
 The trim was held on with four small screws and came off easily.
 I leveled them up and re-installed the trim on the right side across from their previous position.

-Removing and replacing a microwave on an RV may seem harder than in a sticks and bricks home, but it really isn’t.
+Removing and replacing a microwave in an RV may seem harder than in a sticks-and-bricks home, but it really isn’t.
 It is an upgrade you can make on your own if you need a new microwave.
-Whether you just want something more up to date or if your old microwave dies like ours did it is a fairly straightforward process.
-With a few simple hand tools you can get the job done.
+Whether you just want something more up-to-date or if your old microwave dies like ours did it is a fairly straightforward process.
+With a few simple hand tools, you can get the job done.

 Thank you for taking the time to read this article.
-If you have any questions on changing out the microwave on your RV or if you already have, we’d love to hear about your experiences.
+If you have any questions about changing out the microwave in your RV or if you already have, we’d love to hear about your experiences.
 Please leave a question or comment below.